m5stack/m5-docs/docs/en/core/m5stickc.md

 This tiny block is able to realize your idea, enlighten your creativity, and help with your IoT prototying in a very short time.
 It will takes away a lot of the pains form the development process.
 M5stickC is one of the core devices in M5Stack product series which is built in a continues growing hardware & software ecosystem.
 It has a lot of compatible modules & units, as well as the open source code & engineering community that will help you maximum your benefit in every step of the developing process.

-**Power switch operation：**

-* Power on ：Long press power button for 2 seconds

-* Power off ：Short press power button for 6 seconds

-**Notice:**

-* Baudrate supported by M5StickC: 1200 ~115200, 250K, 500K, 750K, 1500K

-* Only Orange type is available for now

-**Notice:**

-M5StickC only supports WIN10 & Linux & MAC free drive, the rest of the operating system requires users to install the driver.

-Installation steps: 1.
-Click the link below to download the driver installation package.
-2. Connect the device and open the Computer Device Manager port option.
-3. Right click on the unrecognized device and perform a manual update.

-<a href="https://www.ftdichip.com/Drivers/VCP.htm">Driver download Link</a>

 ## Product Features

 - 5V DC power supply